ChrisCuss/Statistical-Modelling-Project/README.md

    - Use Python `statsmodels` in Jupyter Notebook to build a regression model.
    - Analyze the relationship between bike counts and POI characteristics.
    - Interpret the model results and provide insights.
-   - Conceptualize the transformation of the regression problem into a classification problem and outline potential approaches.

 ## Results